Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/2 - Machine/1 - Native Code Dialect/README.md

 ## Literals

-An element that has no children and whose content does does match any predifined alias or keyword will be interpreted as a literal.
+An element that has no children and whose content does does match any predefined alias or keyword will be interpreted as a literal.
 Any literal that is not in the form of a number or a boolean will be automatically assumed to be a string literal.

 The literals true and false correspond to 1 and 0 in C respectively.